orenbenkiki/codnar/doc/system.markdown

 [[test/split-configurations.rb|named_chunk_with_containers]]

-Combining configurations rquires deep-merging.
+Combining configurations requires deep-merging.
 This allows complex nested structures to be merged.
 There is even a way for arrays to append elements before/after the array they are merged with.
 Here is a simple test that demonstrates deep-merging complex structures: